Michelle M. Dowd

 Professor Dowd’s first book, Women’s Work in Early Modern English Literature and Culture (Palgrave, 2009), won the Sara A. Whaley Book Award from the National Women’s Studies Association.
 Her most recent book, The Dynamics of Inheritance on the Shakespearean Stage (Cambridge, 2015) offers a new understanding of how the theater, England’s most vibrant cultural institution in the Renaissance, shaped attitudes about primogeniture, one of the country’s most longstanding economic systems.
 She has held fellowships from the Andrew W. Mellon Foundation, the Huntington Library, and the National Endowment for the Humanities (at the Newberry Library).

 Current projects include two book-length studies, one tentatively titled Shakespeare’s Working Words on the poetics of labor in Shakespeare’s plays, and another, Early Modern Women’s Writing and the Future of Literary History, co-authored with Lara Dodds.
 Professor Dowd also edits a book series, Strode Studies in Early Modern Literature and Culture, published by the University of Alabama Press.

 Before coming to Alabama, Professor Dowd taught at the University of North Carolina at Greensboro and at Fordham University.

 - Feminist Formalism and Early Modern Women’s Writing: Readings, Conversations, Pedagogies, ed. with Lara Dodds.
-Forthcoming from the University of Nebraska Press.
+University of Nebraska Press, 2022.

 - The Dynamics of Inheritance on the Shakespearean Stage.
 Cambridge University Press, 2015